ex0dus-0x/binsec/README.md

 The project currently supports static detection for a variety of executable checks:

-* __Compilation Features__ - insights about how the executable was compiled, and runtimes used in that process
+* __Compilation Features__ - insights about how the executable was compiled, and runtimes used in that process.
-* __Exploit Mitigations__ - OS-supported binary hardening features used to limit exploits
+* __Exploit Mitigations__ - OS-supported binary hardening features used to limit exploitation and priviledge escalation.
-* __Dynamic Instrumentation__ - detects any known instrumentation frameworks used for dynamic analysis or debugging
+* __Dynamic Instrumentation__ - detects any known instrumentation frameworks used for dynamic analysis and/or profiling.
-* __Anti-Analysis (WIP)__ - noticeable anti-analysis checks employed to stop reverse engineering
+* __Anti-Analysis (WIP)__ - noticeable anti-analysis checks employed to mitigate reverse engineering.

 ## Usage